These Are the Most Affordable Towns in the Hudson Valley

 When it comes to finding a place to live, the Hudson Valley has something for everyone.
 Yes, the region boasts estates, mansions, and even a castle or two to fuel your billionaire dreams.
 Fortunately (or unfortunately, depending upon how you look at it), the area north of New York City has options for the rest of us, too.
 As buying a home gets to be more of a challenge and renting becomes an increasingly popular alternative, select Hudson Valley towns shine as affordable contenders.

-To narrow down the best wallet-friendly hometowns in the Valley, we considered average rental and home costs, referring to Rent Café and Trulia, respectively.
+To narrow down the best wallet-friendly hometowns in the Valley, we considered average rental and home costs, referring to Rent Café, Trulia, and Zillow.
 We also weighed factors like crime rate, location, attractions, and area income to determine which cities deserve your real estate dollars.
 Read on to see the most affordable spots in the Hudson Valley.

 Cornwall-On-Hudson Elementary School.
 Wikimedia Commons/Daniel Case

-Located on the shore of the Hudson River, Cornwall-On-Hudson tops our list of value for money locales.
-The average cost for a rental is $1,038, with a one-bedroom space running about $985.
-Aspiring homeowners don’t fare badly either, with a medium home value of $274,200.
-In this city, the key is to jump on the market while the going is good.
-Home values rose 10.3 percent in the past year.
-To put things in perspective, in the 25 to 44 age bracket, $86,538 is the median income.
+Located on the shore of the Hudson River, Cornwall-on-Hudson is a frontrunner on our list of value-for-money locales.
+The average cost for a rental is $1,038 (no change from last year), a price that will get you about $800 square feet of space.
+Aspiring homeowners don’t have it as sweet, however, with a medium home value of $321,600.
+Home values rose 15.1 percent in the past year, an increase from 10.3 percent between 2017 and 2018.
+To put things in perspective, in the 25 to 44 age bracket, $103,017 is the median income in town.

 Bykenhulle House Bed and Breakfast in Hopewell Junction.
 Wikimedia Commons/Daniel Case

 Hopewell Junction is a dream for renters who want a central location and bargain prices.
-With an approximate cost of $1,102 for a 564 sq. ft. apartment, a one-bedroom is within reach in this Dutchess County town.
-If you’re looking to buy a budget home, take a hard pass on this hamlet.
-The average home listing price is $412,017, or a little too steep for millennials and first time homeowners.
-With a median income resting around $84,000 for locals in the 25 to 44 age bracket, apartment living is the way to go.
+With an approximate cost of $1,210 for a 564 sq. ft. apartment, a one-bedroom is within reach in this Dutchess County town.
+If you’re looking to buy a budget home, take a new look at the hamlet, which has seen a dip in the median sales price over the past year.
+The average home listing price is $280,500, a relatively approachable number for millennials and first-time homeowners.
+Just keep in mind that options are not as plentiful as they are in nearby cities like Newburgh and Poughkeepsie, so get a move on if you see a space you like.

 Apple Pie Bakery Cafe at the Culinary Institute of America.
 Photo by Phil Mansfield

 Hyde Park is one of those cities that is primed to blow up in popularity at any moment.
 For now, it lives in the serene intersection between Poughkeepsie and Rhinebeck.
-With nearby attractions, an abundance of dining options, and a proximity to some of the region’s top schools, the town may or may not be the Hudson Valley’s best kept secret.
-For potential renters, a two-bedroom apartment is the way to go.
-For around $1,400 a month, you can be the proud owner of 872 sq. ft. of living space.
-Homeowners have it pretty sweet too, with average listings running about $223,000.
+With nearby attractions, an abundance of dining options, and a proximity to some of the region’s top schools, the town may or may not be the Hudson Valley’s best-kept secret.
+For potential renters, average rent prices have only gone up three percent from $1,119 in 2018 to $1,149.
+That price gets you about 762 square feet, although you may be able to score more if you shop around.
+Homeowners have it pretty sweet too, with average listings running only $128,050 (yes, you read that correctly).
 As a bonus, the neighborhood boasts strong public school districts in a relatively safe community.

 Rondout Creek in Kingston.
 Wikimedia Commons/Daniel Case

 Even though Kingston is rapidly coming into its own, the city still has a hard time shaking off its reputation as a high crime area.
-In fact, the crime rate dropped 23.4 percent from 2015 to 2016, according to a report from the Kingston City Police Department.
+In fact, the crime rate dropped 1.7 percent from 2017 to 2018, according to a report from the Kingston City Police Department.
 In other words, secure your spot now before everyone realizes what a catch this waterfront town truly is.
-A one-bedroom averages at about $1,000 a month, while a two-bedroom is slightly more at $1,172.
-Be warned that rent costs are on the rise (two-bedroom rentals increased five percent in the past year).
-While apartment prices are up, home costs are down six percent from last year, falling around $237,000.
+A one-bedroom averages about $1,111, a slight increase from the $1,000 sum in 2018.
+Be warned that rent costs are on the rise (just three percent, but still).
+While apartment prices are up slightly, home costs are down from $237,000 to $175,500, with two-bedroom spaces ranking among the most affordable overall.
 Buy now, watch home value rise later?

 Another perk to living in Kingston is the abundance of historic sites and hip eateries in the area.
 The Hudson River Maritime Museum and the Rondout Lighthouse are great picks for families, while Duo Bistro and Diego’s Taqueria will satisfy everyone’s cravings.